-- Offers of medical equipment/supplies – NHH is accepting unopened, CSA-approved personal protective equipment (PPE), including gloves, N95 respirators and surgical masks.
+- Offers of medical equipment/supplies – NHH continues to accept unopened, CSA-approved personal protective equipment (PPE), including gloves, N95 respirators and surgical masks.
 All equipment donations must first be vetted through our Materials Management department.
 They cannot be dropped off without first confirming that they can be accepted.
-Contact Charity Meiklejohn email@example.com
+Contact Charity Meiklejohn firstname.lastname@example.org

 - Offers of food – We must decline, for infection control purposes.
 We recommend that you consider donating to local foodbanks OR reach out via the local (Facebook) Northumberland CAREMONGERING GROUP www.fornorthumberland.com

 - Offers of funds – Please contact the NHH Foundation care of Rhonda Cunningham email@example.com

 - Offers of health human resources – Please email our Human Resources department care of firstname.lastname@example.org and note “COVID-19” and the specific credentials (eg. NP, RN) in the subject line.
 Current career opportunities are highlighted here.